PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 # Epic Next JS 14 Tutorial: Learn Next JS by building a real-life project.
 Part 3: Finishing Up Our Landing Page

-In this part 3 of our series, let's finish up building out our home page.
-We will finish up our **Hero Section** then move to our **Features Section** and finally add our **Top Navigation** and **Footer**.
+In part 3 of our series, let's finish building out our home page.
+We will finish up our Hero Section, then move to our Features Section, and finally add our Top Navigation and Footer.

-Let's start by refactoring our **Hero Section** to use **Next Image** component.
+Let's refactor our **Hero Section** to use the **Next Image** component.

-Instead of using it directly.
-We going to create a new component called **StrapiImage** where we can add few additional quality of live improvements.
+Instead of using it directly, we will create a new component called **StrapiImage** to add a few additional quality live improvements.

-Inside `src/app/components` create a new file called `StrapiImage.tsx` and paste in the following code.
+Inside `src/app/components`, create a new file called `StrapiImage.tsx` and paste it into the following code.

 ```tsx
 import Image from "next/image";